arashkaffamanesh/practical-kubernetes-problems/README.md

 ## Security

-Kubernetes Security is a huge topic and it's hardening is a nice problem which everyone has to implement according to their security requirements and governance model of their organization.
+Kubernetes Security is a huge topic and security hardening is a nice problem which everyone has to implement according to their security requirements and governance model of their organization.
 We're going only to scratch the surface of K8s security here and highly recommend to go through the following resources by Michael Hausenblas, Liz Rice and the community.

 https://kubernetes-security.info/